 Lack of content: In the quest to create more content, many marketers forget that not all audiences are interested in every topic.
 This results in weak content that neither solves a problem nor adds value.
 While some brands have been able to get away with this by catering to niche markets, small businesses cannot deal with such a risk.
 And when it comes to always-on marketing, you cannot afford to slack with content.
 You are going to need content for as long as the business exists.
 So, if you don’t have content prepared, you better get those brains churning.

 Lack of proper infrastructure: As mentioned before, always-on marketing is a marathon and not a sprint.
-It requires adequate infrastructure to be in place since results will take some time to start showing up.
+It requires adequate infrastructure to be in place since it will take some time for results to start showing up.

 What can you do to be successful?